Infection control education and training

 Introduction to infection control

-The Infection Control Service conducts a centralised education program for novice Infection Control Link, Liaison Nurses or “champions” which is available for staff in all SA Health facilities.
+The Infection Control Service conducts a centralised education program for novice Infection Control Link, Liaison Nurses or “champions” (PDF 112KB) which is available for staff in all SA Health facilities.

 This one-day workshop is designed to give nurses or other health professionals who have been appointed as an infection control "link", “liaison” or “champion” some basic training in the principles of infection prevention and control.